mattermost/docs/source/onboard/cloud-groups.rst

 Adding or Removing Groups from Private Channels
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Once channels are managed by synchronized groups synchronized groups, a Team or System Admin can add additional groups from **Channel Menu > Add Groups to Channel**.
-This will add users on the next AD/LDAP synchronization and any new users to the group will be added to the channel on subsequent synchronizations.
+Once channels are managed by synchronized groups, a Team or System Admin can add additional groups from **Channel Menu > Add Groups to Channel**.
+This will add users on the next AD/LDAP synchronization, and any new users to the group will be added to the channel on subsequent synchronizations.

 Team or System Admins can also remove groups from a team from **Main Menu > Manage Groups**.
 This will disassociate the group from the team.
 Users are removed on the next AD/LDAP synchronization.